naomizubeldia/stat386-projects/_posts/2023-08-16-Classification Project.md

 is often deceiving.
 We got a .67 for our AUC score with the random forest yay!

-### Top most influential features on flight delays
+### Top Most Influential Features On Flight Delays
 For this project, my professor also wanted a list of the top 5 most important features on flight delays. we found them to be from largest to smallest: number of people in the ground crew, the day of the week, and the lat/lon locations.
 Just remember, that our model only had about a 70% predicitive power, which shows flight delays are still difficult